mozman/ezdxf/docs/source/entities.rst

 .. method:: GraphicEntity.get_flag_state(flag, name='flags')

    Returns True if any `flag` of DXF attribute is 1 (on), else False.
 Always check just one flag state at the time.

+.. method:: GraphicEntity.get_layout()

+   Returns the :class:`Layout` which contains this entity, `None` if entity is not assigned to any layout.

 .. _Common DXF attributes for DXF R12: